 Save the date!
-The Fourth Annual TPT Conference is scheduled for February 25, 2022.
+The Fourth Annual TPT Conference is scheduled for February 18, 2022 at the Hilton Knoxville Airport.

 Targeted pain treatment is the process of accurately diagnosing the underlying cause of pain, and the targeting the treatment to the cause of pain.
 The goal is to effectively treat pain and improve function, while also reducing unnecessary opioid medication use.